 - (a) Allocation of losses.
-For purposes of section 1256(e)(3), syndicate means any partnership or other entity (other than a corporation that is not an S corporation) if more than 35 percent of the losses of such entity during the taxable year are allocated to limited partners or limited entrepreneurs (within the meaning of section 461(k)(4)). - (b) Determination of loss amount.
-For purposes of section 1256(e)(3), the amount of losses to be allocated under paragraph (a) of this section is calculated without regard to section 163(j). - (c) Example.
+For purposes of section 1256(e)(3), syndicate means any partnership or other entity (other than a corporation that is not an S corporation) if more than 35 percent of the losses of such entity during the taxable year are allocated to limited partners or limited entrepreneurs (within the meaning of section 461(k)(4)) - (b) Determination of loss amount.
+For purposes of section 1256(e)(3), the

+- amount of losses to be allocated under paragraph (a) of this section is calculated without regard to section 163(j). - (c) Example.
 The following example illustrates the rules in this section: - (1) Facts.
 Entity is an S corporation that is equally owned by individuals A and B. A provides all of the goods and services provided by Entity.
 B provided all of the capital for Entity but does not participate in Entity's business.
-For the current taxable year, Entity has gross receipts of \$5,000,000, non-interest expenses of \$4,500,000, and interest expense of \$600,000.

-- (2) Analysis.
+For the current taxable year, Entity has gross receipts of \$5,000,000, non-interest expenses of \$4,500,000, and interest expense of \$600,000. - (2) Analysis.
 Under paragraph (b) of this section, Entity has a net loss of \$100,000 (\$5,000,000 minus \$5,100,000) for the current taxable year.
 One half (50 percent) of this loss is allocated to B, a limited owner.
 Therefore, for the current taxable year, Entity is a syndicate within the meaning of section 1256(e)(3)(B). - (d) Applicability date.
-This section applies to taxable years beginning on or after [INSERT DATE 60 DAYS AFTER THE DATE THE TREASURY DECISION ADOPTING THESE RULES AS FINAL REGULATIONS IS PUBLISHED IN THE FEDERAL REGISTER].
-However, taxpayers and their related parties, under sections 267(b) and 707(b)(1), may choose to apply the rules of this section for taxable years beginning after December 31, 2017, and before [INSERT DATE 60 DAYS AFTER THE DATE THE TREASURY DECISION ADOPTING THESE RULES AS FINAL REGULATIONS IS PUBLISHED IN THE FEDERAL REGISTER], provided that they consistently apply the rules of this section.
+This section applies to taxable years beginning on or after [DATE 60 DAYS AFTER DATE OF PUBLICATION OF THE FINAL RULE IN THE FEDERAL REGISTER].
+However, taxpavers and their related parties, under sections 267(b) and 707(b)(1), may choose to apply the rules of this section for a taxable year beginning after December 31, 2017, and before [DATE 60 DAYS AFTER DATE OF PUBLICATION OF THE FINAL RULE IN THE FEDERAL REGISTER], provided that they consistently apply the rules of this section to that taxable year and each subsequent taxable year.